mayio/mariolueder.github.io/docs/_posts/2022-02-13-PathPlanning.md

 ### Contraints for Cubic Polynomial Solution for Latitudinal Offset

-The car returns to its optimal position in a given time interval $T := t_1 − t_0$.
+The car returns to its optimal position in a given time interval \(T := t_1 − t_0\).
 The contraint values for pose and kinematic are seen relative.

 $$
 \begin{matrix}